ejboettcher/container-landscape/Shifter/README.md

 * slurm plugin for resource management
 * simple image configuration

-## Container technology used
-Manipulations to linux Virtual File System to support a chroot environment for process execution.
-Extracts docker image to squash-FS.
-All management and resource limiting is done by the scheduler.
+Shifter provides its own container environment customized for HPC purposes.
+To provide isolation, Shifter extracts a Docker image to a squash-FS, then uses the linux Virtual File System to support a chroot environment for process execution.
+A host linux kernel newer than 2.6.25 is required for Shifter to do this, and Shifter is capable of running a containerized kernel up to and inlcuding the version running on the host.
+All process management and resource limiting is done by the scheduler.

-## Host OS requirements
-Modern linux kernel (2.6.25+)

-## Containerised OS capabilities
-Up to and including the kernel running on the host.
-Supports other linux distributions than the host.

-## User workflow [3][3]
+### User workflow [3][3]
 1. Create image and push to Docker Hub/ private repo
 2. Tell imageGateway to pull docker image and build
 3. Run sbatch and prepend `shifter` to executable

-## Admin workflow
+### Admin workflow
 1. Setup and configure imageGateway system
 2. Setup private Docker repo
 3. Install udiRoot on all compute nodes

-## Security overview
+### Security overview
 Shifter is still pre-release.

 The shifter executable on all compute nodes runs as setuid root.
 Once an executable is launched into a container processes are stripped of all priveleges but there are several utilities that must be run as root for each image creation and destruction.